jetspiking/FeedSurf/README.md

 <img src="https://raw.githubusercontent.com/jetspiking/FeedSurf/main/Images/Screenshot1.png" Width="600">

 # Usage
 Download and launch the executable "FeedSurf.exe".
-The program is a portable application.
+All files are stored in the location of the executable.
+This makes the software portable and easy to back-up.

 [Releases](https://github.com/jetspiking/FeedSurf/releases)